ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 # User Interface and User Experience Considerations
 ## UI Design

-### Home Page: User can interact with the map and report crashes or call the CSO
+### Home Page:
+* User can interact with the map and report crashes or call the CSO

 ![image](https://user-images.githubusercontent.com/60118889/119941548-9b0e8200-bf45-11eb-84c3-4c0c70962e50.png)

-### Lost and Found Page: This page contains a list of all lost items to date.
+### Lost and Found Page:
+* This page contains a list of all lost items to date.

 ![image](https://user-images.githubusercontent.com/60118889/119937969-7d8ae980-bf40-11eb-9691-25457b72a6a2.png)

-### Forum Page: Users are able to see and filter existing posts in four different categories (Announcements, Crash Report, Lost and Found, Other)
+### Forum Page:
 * Basic Layout: Overview of all the posts and button to create post.
 Can view comments on post as well.
 Need to be signed in to create a post.
+* Users are able to see and filter existing posts in four different categories (Announcements, Crash Report, Lost and Found, Other)

 ![image](https://user-images.githubusercontent.com/60118889/119940510-2555e680-bf44-11eb-94ed-7d3c37ae0fd0.png)

-### About Us Page: Information about the dev team (will be updated with our actual pics soon)
+### About Us Page:
+* Information about the dev team (will be updated with our actual pics soon)

 ![image](https://user-images.githubusercontent.com/60118889/119940278-ce501180-bf43-11eb-9ed9-9443dd737a91.png)

-### Profile Page: contains user's information, such as name, email, etc, as well as their schedule and past post history.
+### Profile Page:
+* Contains user's information, such as name, email, etc, as well as their schedule and past post history.

 ![image](https://user-images.githubusercontent.com/60118889/119940638-58987580-bf44-11eb-979b-e217d076c912.png)

 ## User Experience

-### Home Page: User can interact with the map and report crashes or call the CSO
+### Home Page:
+* User can interact with the map and report crashes or call the CSO
 * When the report button is pressed, a marker appears in the location the user is at (consent to share location with the website is asked for before this marker is placed).

 ### Forum Page: